SaveliyKolesnikov/Snake/README.md

 Demo
 ----
 Play the game on my [personal website][2].
-There is also a highscore feature there.
+There is also a highscore feature there and mobile devices support.

 Instructions
 ------------